nrv-framework/NRV/docs/usersguide/optimization.rst

 Context modifiers are functions or callable classes adapting the static context to

+Several context modifiers have been implemented in NRV for general uses.
+All of them inherit from a generic context modifier class: :class:`~nrv.optim.optim_utils.ContextModifiers.context_modifier`.
+A list of existing context is given bellow:

 .. list-table:: **List of built-in context modifiers**
     :widths: 10 150
     :header-rows: 1